 Europa League: 1st knockout round (vs Steaua)

-I ended the domestic season with the league’s top-two highest goalscorers (Messi -32, Wilson – 23) and the top-two assisters (Messi – 16, Neymar – 15), and sat 10 points clear of the rest of the pack.
+I ended the domestic season with the league’s top-two highest goalscorers (Messi: 32, Wilson: 23) and the top-two assisters (Messi: 16, Neymar: 15), and sat ten points clear of the rest of the pack.
 All that was left now was the small issue of a Europa League final to deal with.
 I knew that if I won this, my mission to win every single trophy possible from League 2 – Premier League would be alive.
 If I lost, I’d probably never be in the Europa League again, so this was a huge match for me.
 Donnarumma got the nod in goal, Kieran Ozil-Trippier got the nod at right-back, Wilson started over Embolo & Gray, and there we were.
 Standing in Stade Roi Baudouin (where?!) on the cusp of a fake-treble (League, League Cup & Europa League).
 What a time.
-Here’s how the match played out, which of course, saw my almighty Barcelona safely secure the trophy:
+My Barcelona safely secured the trophy.

-So after one season in the Premier League, I’d won 3 trophies and also had the top-scorer/assister in both the Premier League and Europa League:
+So after one season in the Premier League, I’d won three trophies and also had the top-scorer/assister in both the Premier League and Europa League.

-Three of my players scored 35 or more goals (Messi, Martial, Wilson) and a further four chipped in with at least 15 goals (Ibe, Neymar, Gray, Embolo).
-The assist charts got a bit silly though, as 9 players recorded at least 10 assists, and 3 (Messi, Neymar, Trippier) got 20 or more, with Messi leading the way with 25 overall.
-Statistically speaking, it was an insane season, but there was room for improvement.
-Next year I want the quadruple, not a poor mans treble.
+Three of my players scored 35 or more goals (Messi, Martial & Wilson) and a further four chipped in with at least 15 goals (Jordon Ibe, Neymar, Gray & Embolo).
+The assist charts got a bit silly though, as nine players recorded at least ten assists, and three (Messi, Neymar & Trippier) got 20 or more, with Messi leading the way with 25 overall.
+Statistically , it was an insane season, but there was room for improvement.
+Next year I want the quadruple, not a poor man’s treble.
 I want a Champions League and FA Cup win to compliment my league victory, but I knew I had a tough ask in achieving that.

 Would I be able to achieve the quadruple next season?
 Stay tuned to see what will become…